(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 4, 2016.)

 Religiosity affected attitudes on these issues.
 The more religious people said they were, the less likely they were to want genetic alterations of babies or technologies to enhance adults.
 The differences were especially pronounced between evangelical Protestants and people who said they were atheists or agnostics.
 For example, 63 percent of evangelical Protestants said gene editing to protect babies from serious diseases was meddling with nature.
 In contrast, 81 percent of atheists and 80 percent of agnostics said it was not fundamentally different than other ways humans have tried to better themselves.

 The public also expressed the typical concerns about how such technologies meddle with nature, a version of the “let nature take its course” argument.
 Again, not surprisingly, it was religious believers who adopted this viewpoint much more often than non-believers.
 There is much that refutes this argument, but suffice it to say that almost everything about modern medicine is about meddling with nature; it is about not letting nature takes its course.
-Letting nature take its course means that when you contract an infection your immune system either destroys it or you often die.
-In the past simple infections were potentially deadly and amputation was a common medical practice.
+Letting nature take its course means that when you contract an infection your immune system either destroys it or you most likely die.
+In the past, simple infections were potentially deadly and amputation was a common medical practice.
 So do you really believe that we shouldn’t meddle with nature?
 And does doing so follow from a belief in the gods?
 Why wouldn’t the gods want us to use our reason to improve the world?

 In fact the results of these surveys are amazing if you think about it.
 The majority of the public rejects the idea that we should use scientific knowledge to improve human beings and the human condition!
 I suppose either they believe we should not try to make things better—a truly astonishing claim—or they believe there is a better way than science to make the world a better place.
 And what way would that be?
 Would constant petitionary prayer to the gods eradicate cancer?
 Would fervent belief in Jesus or Mohammed do the trick?
 Of course many religious people accept using science to improve the human (and post-human?) condition, but there is something about religious belief that makes scientific and technological progress harder to accept.